Chenfeng51/go_shortener/README.md

 This go shortener get the current page's url and use rules to replace it if possible and copy the url to your pasteboard.

-1. Each rule occupies one line
-2. Each rule contains 2 parts:  short link  and long link
-3. This extension will use regex to replace the long link with short link.
+1. This extension will use regex to replace the long link with short link.
-4. This extension runs rules from top to bottom, and if any rule changed the url, it will stop and return the short url.
+2. This extension runs rules from top to bottom, and if any rule changed the url, it will stop and return the short url.
 Otherwise, it return the original url.

 ## How to start